| InterdigitalNecrobacillosis (Footrot) of

 necrotic edges.
 Generally, there is little purulent exudatepresent,

 but the lesion has a very characteristic foul odor.
+The organisms are thought to enter through abrasions in

 the epidermal layer of the foot.
 Uneven or stony ground